What Is CBN? Learn How This Cannabinoid Fits Into Your Routine

 Cannabinol, or CBN, is one of these minor cannabinoids, and it has recently gained more attention as researchers begin to explore cannabis in greater detail.
 This guide offers an overview of CBN and how it could affect your experience, so you can better choose the right cannabis products for your routine.

 CBN is a minor cannabinoid found in small quantities, usually less than 1%, in most strains of cannabis.
 However, CBN tends to be more abundant in old cannabis flower; that’s because as THC degrades, it converts into CBN.
-Check out our guide to THC to learn more about how THC develops and degrades in cannabis plants.

 Where does CBN come from?